Seeks to represent: District 4 (Westside and parts of Southeast)

 Fun fact: His grandfather was President Dwight Eisenhower’s speech writer.

 Of all the City Council candidates running this cycle, Chris Henry is most familiar with seeking elected office.
-He’s done so over a dozen times, for offices federal, statewide and local.
-Henry works as an Uber driver, but drew the support to qualify for Small Donor Matching Funds.
+He’s done so more than a dozen times, for offices federal, statewide and local.
+Henry works as an Uber driver but drew the support to qualify for Small Donor matching Funds.
 Henry is a member of the Green Party and is most focused on clean energy and climate infrastructure, emphasizing in particular the need for the city to prepare for the Cascadian subduction zone earthquake.
 Henry has sat on a number of boards of progressive nonprofits, including Oregon Voter Rights Coalition and Honest Elections Oregon.
 Here’s what he’d do in office.

 Why are you running for office?